richardhughes260/docker-lucee-cluster/README.md

 	* We mount our default nginx configuration for the localhost `default.conf`
 	* Then we link the lb container with the 3 Lucee containers
 * Each Lucee container is based off one of the official [Lucee Docker Images](https://hub.docker.com/u/lucee/) in this case the latest version 4 image.
-* We sync our Server.xml file which defines our cluster membership Ramki once again for his Tomcat and NGINX tutorials.
+* We sync our Server.xml file which defines our cluster membership.
+Thanks Ramki once again for his Tomcat and NGINX tutorials.
 *

 ### Feedback desired